1. What’s your story? Where are you from?

 12. Favourite book?

 “The Story of San Michele”.
-It’s a memoir book by a Swedish physician that bridges a gap between fantasy and reality, or in other words gives the read a sneak peak into an incredible mind of another person.
+It’s a memoir book by a Swedish physician that bridges a gap between fantasy and reality, or in other words, gives the reader a sneak peek into an incredible mind of another person.

 13. Favourite genre of music?